It’s spring, more sunlight and beautiful flowers blooming again. For me and a few others like me, its a warm welcome to pollen season.

 You may also not forget to stock up on your favorite soft tissue, or have an handkerchief with you.
 When all else fails, they are your saving grace when the nose starts dripping.
 Some may have to wear an allergy mask outdoors.

-What other ways do you deal with allergies in spring?
+What other ways do you deal with allergies?